Generic name: DALTEPARIN SODIUM 2500[iU] in 0.2mL

 |182 to 216||83 to 98||15,000|

-Dose Reductions for Thrombocytopenia in Patients with Cancer and Acute Symptomatic VTE
+Dose Reductions for Thrombocytopenia in Adult Patients with Cancer and in Pediatric Patients with Symptomatic VTE

-Dose Reductions for Renal Insufficiency in Extended Treatment of Acute Symptomatic Venous Thromboembolism in Patients with Cancer
+Dose Reductions for Renal Insufficiency in Extended Treatment of Acute Symptomatic VTE in Adult Patients with Cancer

 Subcutaneous injection technique: Patients should be sitting or lying down and FRAGMIN administered by deep subcutaneous injection.
 FRAGMIN may be injected in a U-shape area around the navel, the upper outer side of the thigh or the upper outer quadrangle of the buttock.
 The injection site should be varied daily.
 When the area around the navel or the thigh is used, using the thumb and forefinger, you must lift up a fold of skin while giving the injection.
 The entire length of the needle should be inserted at a 45 to 90 degree angle.